chocoteam/choco-solver/docs/source/1_overview.rst

 choco-solver-|release|-with-dependencies.jar
     An ready-to-use jar file including dependencies;
-    it provides tools to declare a Solver, the variables, the constraints, the search strategies, etc.
+    it provides tools to declare a Model, the variables, the constraints, the search strategies, etc.
     In a few words, it enables modeling and solving CP problems.

 choco-solver-|release|.jar